AlphaWallet/Web3E/README.md

 - Push transactions, showing token transfer of ERC20 and ERC875 tokens.

 The push transaction sample requires a little work to get running.
 You have to have an Ethereum wallet, some testnet ETH, the private key for that testnet eth, and then create some ERC20 and ERC875 tokens in the account.

+Example Web3E DApp flow:

+- Device creates a challenge string, lets say 'Oranges 22853'.
+- Sign button containing a JavaScript Web3 call will instruct the wallet browser to ask the user to use their private key to sign 'Oranges 22853'.
+- After user signs, the signature and the user's address are passed back into the code running on the firmware.
+- Web3E can perform ECRecover on the signature and the challenge string it created.
+- The device code compares the recovered address with the address from the user.
+If they match then we have verified the user holds the private key for that address.
+- Web3E can now check for specific permission tokens held by that address.
+If the tokens are present the user has permission to operate whatever is connected to the device, could be a security door, safe, the office printer, a shared bitcoin hardware wallet, anything you can think of.
+- All operations are offchain, but using on-chain attestations which an owner can issue at will.

 Originally forked https://github.com/kopanitsa/web3-arduino but with almost a complete re-write it is a new framework entirely.